marr02092/Python-world-of-warcraft-Honor-Generator/README.md

 and continue like nothing happened.

-In order to move around the graphical interface of the game I used PYAUTOGUI which is very useful to automate robotic boring tasks :D.
+In order to move around the graphical interface of the game I used PYAUTOGUI which is very useful to automate robotic boring tasks. for the teleporting I used WOW Admin Panel.